Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Maxwell's equations with nonlinear boundary conditions

-Applying this result to solutions of the boundary integral equation gives the following theorem, a stability result of the boundary integral equation, which bounds solutions $(\bvarphi,\bpsi)$ and their respective fields $(\E,\H)$ in terms of the incident fields.
+Applying this result to solutions of the boundary integral equation gives the following theorem, a stability \brev result for \erev the boundary integral equation, which bounds solutions $(\bvarphi,\bpsi)$ and their respective fields $(\E,\H)$ in terms of the incident fields.
 Solutions of the nonlinear scattering problem \eqref{MW1}--\eqref{eq:gibc} and the boundary integral equation are shown to coincide.
 Consequently, we obtain a stability and uniqueness result for solutions of the nonlinear scattering problem, however, proving existence of solutions is beyond the scope of this paper.
+Well-posedness results are found in \cite{ELN02}.

-\begin{theorem}(Well-posedness of the boundary integral equation) Let ${(\bvarphi,\bpsi)\in \bL^2_0(0,T;\mVG\times\mXG)}$ be a solution of the nonlinear boundary integral equation \eqref{bie-weak-nonlinear}.
+\begin{theorem}(Bounds on the solution of the nonlinear scattering problem) Let ${(\bvarphi,\bpsi)\in \H^{3}(0,T;\mVG\times\mXG)}$ be a solution of the nonlinear boundary integral equation \eqref{bie-weak-nonlinear}.
 The solution pair $(\bvarphi,\bpsi)$ is, in the sense of \eqref{phi-psi}, the boundary data of unique electromagnetic fields $\E$ and $\H$, which are strong solutions of Maxwell's equations and fulfill the weak formulation of the boundary condition \eqref{gibc-weak}.

 Furthermore, there exists a constant $C>0$ such that the following bound on the boundary densities holds

 under the assumption that all terms on the right-hand side are finite.
 Additionally, the pointwise (in time) norms of the electromagnetic fields $\E,\H\in \bC(0,T;\bL^2(\Omega))$ are bounded by the same estimate, namely for all $t\in[0,T]$ we have